calee14/quake-watch/README.md

 - [ ] Test the new scaling code
 - [ ] Figure out why the training can be really bad.
 Inconsistent results
 	- [ ] Maybe add more LSTMs
+- [ ] Test on some user created data